 The Count: 2,510 calories, 83 g carbs

 This classic Southern meal loads too many splurge foods onto one plate.
-Fatty pork ribs are dripping in sugary barbeque sauce and flanked by macaroni and cheese and corn on the cob.
-Corn is a high-carb vegetable, with about 32 grams of carbs in just one ear.
-The total calories exceed what many women, with or without diabetes, need for an entire day.
+Fatty pork ribs are dripping in sugary barbecue sauce and flanked by macaroni and cheese and corn on the cob.
+Corn is a high-carb vegetable, with about 19 grams of carbs in one medium ear.
+It's just too much, all around.

 Better Bet: Pork Tenderloin Meal

 Pork tenderloin is one of the leanest and most versatile cuts of meat.
 Here it's prepared in a Dijon mustard glaze, and served with steamed broccoli and mock mashed potatoes.
 Pureed cauliflower stands in beautifully for carb-heavy white potatoes.
 Round out the meal with a whole wheat dinner roll.